Isle of Arran Adventure from Edinburgh

 Today you return back to the mainland by taking the small ferry running between Lochranza and Claonaig.
 This short 30 minute crossing will take you onto the Kintyre Peninsula.
 You travel up this beautiful, lush green peninsula along its coastal road to the charming fishing village of Tarbert.
 The name Tarbert comes from the Gaelic word tairbeart. – tar meaning “across” and beir meaning “carry”.
 The village sits on the narrowest strip of land between the two bodies of water, forming a natural harbour.
 In past times ships docked in one loch, their loads were then carried across the peninsula to the other loch where they were reloaded and shipped onwards.
 This meant the ships avoided having to sail round the dangerous Mull of Kintyre.

 From Tarbert you follow Loch Fyne towards the whitewashed town of Inveraray, with some free time to explore this lovely area and have lunch.
 After lunch you continue over the Rest and Be Thankful mountain pass.
-From here is a short drive to Luss and “the bonnie banks” of Loch Lomond before returning to Edinburgh.
+From here is a short drive to Luss and “the bonnie banks” of Loch Lomond before returning to Edinburgh by 19:15.

 - Culzean Castle